Ventiv-Technology/ventiv-buildtools/README.md

 See examples in: `pluginTestTestTask.gradle`

-This plugin will look at all of your test classes that would normally run as part of 'gradle test' and separate them out by looking at the annotation @org.aon.esolutions.build.tools.test.GradleTestTask.
+This plugin will look at all of your test classes that would normally run as part of 'gradle test' and separate them out by looking at the annotation @org.ventiv.tech.build.tools.test.GradleTestTask.
 So, if you have the following as a test:

     @GradleTestTask("QA")
     class QATestSpec extends Specification { }

 Then you will automatically get a new task (as seen by 'gradle tasks'):

-    testQA - Runs the unit tests that are annotated with org.aon.esolutions.build.tools.test.GradleTestTask("QA")
+    testQA - Runs the unit tests that are annotated with org.ventiv.tech.build.tools.test.GradleTestTask("QA")

 These tests will ONLY run when you execute the task 'testQA' and will be removed from the normal 'test' task.
 The outputs will also have their own directories as to not collide.